Master's Program in Physics

 Tracks of Study

-- Quantum Field Theory and Gauge Theories (introductory talk)
+- Quantum Field Theory and Gauge Theories (presentation)

 - Nanoelectronics (flyer)

 - Quantum Technology (presentation)